nervosnetwork/docs.nervos.org/website/docs/labs/capsule-exec.md

 ## Introduction

 [Exec](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0034-vm-syscalls-2/0034-vm-syscalls-2.md#exec) is a new syscall provided by [ckb2021](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0037-ckb2021/0037-ckb2021.md).
-To understand what exec syscall does, we recommend you read this article first: [https://man7.org/linux/man-pages/man3/exec.3.html](https://man7.org/linux/man-pages/man3/exec.3.html).
-In short: Exec runs an executable file from specified cell data in the context of an already existing vm, replacing the previous executable.
-The used cycles does not change, but the code, registers and memory of the vm are replaced by those of the new program.
-This means, **control flow will never return to the main script**.
+To understand what exec syscall does, we recommend reading [this article](https://man7.org/linux/man-pages/man3/exec.3.html) first.
+In short: Exec runs an executable file from specified cell data in the context of an already existing VM, replacing the previous executable.
+The used cycles do not change, but the code, registers, and memory of the VM are replaced by those of the new program, meaning **control flow will never return to the main script**.

 You can imagine exec as a router.
 When some conditions are met, the main script will completely hand over control to a certain sub-script.